sarahmonster/cellar-door/README.md

 For more details, please read the comments in `inc/svg-icons.php`

-## Additional functionality
+### Plugins

 Additional functionality is primarily implemented via plugins.
 [These are the plugins available on VIP.](https://vip.wordpress.com/plugins/)
-Plugins are loaded and configured in the `inc/plugins.php` file.
-Currently, the theme is using:
+Plugins used by the theme are loaded and configured in the `inc/plugins.php` file.
+For more infomation on plugins used, check [the plugin section of the user guide](#additional-functionality).

-* [Co-Authors Plus](https://vip.wordpress.com/plugins/co-authors-plus/) to assign multiple authors to a post.
-* [Term Management Tools](https://vip.wordpress.com/plugins/term-management-tools/) for better categorization tools.
-* [Advanced Excerpt](https://vip.wordpress.com/plugins/advanced-excerpt/) for smarter automatic post excerpts.
-* [Shortcake](https://vip.wordpress.com/plugins/shortcake/) for custom shortcodes and a UI for implementation.

-## Additional Information
+## Additional information

 * Contributors: Automattic, Inc.
 * Tested up to: 4.4